F0urO4/F0urO4.github.io/_posts/2025-06-18-party-over.md

 ---
 layout: post
-title: the party is over (done drinking)
+title: "the party is over (done drinking)"
 date: 2025-08-18
 ---